Honeymoon Destinations in December

 Relatively close to home, Iceland will be a snowy wonderland in December – with a great chance of seeing the Northern Lights.
 Stay at the Hotel Ranga on the banks of a salmon river overlooked by glaciers and mountains.
 In the evenings, you can lounge in outdoor geothermal hot tubs, watching the sky.

 Where to go on honeymoon in December if you don’t want to fly?
 Britain has some charming hotels that offer guaranteed romance at any time of year.
-If you come in December there’s a special pre-Christmas atmosphere in hotels such as The Cary Arms in Devon.
+If you go in December there’s a special pre-Christmas atmosphere at hotels such as The Cary Arms in Devon.

 >> Visit our homepage for the full choice of 101 honeymoons or try our fun quiz to find the right destination for you.
 Our sister site, 101 Holidays, has expert tips on the best December holidays plus advice on where’s hot in December.